ctaggart27/MosaiX/BUGS.md

 Bugs on Heroku as of 4/14/2017

 #### ALL PAGES / General
-  - [ ] Fix "All Right Reserved" footer
+  - [x] Fix "All Right Reserved" footer
+        Stuff Idk how to do yet
       - [ ] Add links in footer for (contact us etc)
       - [ ] Add Messaging
       - [ ] Notifications would be nice
       - [ ] When user is deleted their sprites still render
       - [ ] Better navigation would be nice (instead of a blurb with links thrown in buttons on nav bar would be nice)
       - [ ] Search functionality (tags, username)
+      - [ ] Admin
+      - [ ] View all users/ Recommended users to follow

 #### Comments
   - [ ] when commenters name is clicked it redirects to the blob img